RemiCazoulat/FluidSim/README.md

 # FluidSim
 The goal of this project is to achieve a non-compressible Eulerian fluid simulation using the finite element method.

+Current state of the simulation :

 ## What is done
-- making gravity on CPU
-- making projection on CPU
+- implementing simulation of fluid for games on CPU
-- making coloring on CPU
+- making controls to interact with the simulation
+- displaying simulation with 2 modes : VELOCITY MODE and DENSITY MODE

 ## To do
+- Modifying bounds managment to simplify it and to easily add objects and obstacles (with a mask array)
-- making advection on CPU
+- Simplify projection function on CPU and see if it works well
-- making interactions with mouse
-- passing everything on GPU using openGL
+- passing everything on GPU using openGL to have better performance
-- passing everything on GPU using Vulkan
+- passing everything on GPU using Vulkan and compare the performance with the openGL simulation to si if Vulkan realy worth a try